mevdschee/usb-soft-kvm/README.md

 # USB-Soft-KVM

-A lightweight software solution that provides KVM-like functionality by automatically switching your monitor's input based on which computer your USB keyboard is connected to, allowing full KVM switching with a simple USB switch.
+A lightweight software solution that provides KVM-like functionality by automatically switching your monitor's input source based on which computer your USB keyboard is connected to, allowing full KVM switching with a simple USB switch.

 ## What It Does